Project-Crystalized/Bedrock-RP/README.md

 Crystalized Bedrock/Geyser Resource Pack!

-Contributers for the assets used in this pack can be found [here](https://github.com/Project-Crystalized/Java-RP).
+Contributers for the assets used in this pack and the list of custom unicodes can be found [here](https://github.com/Project-Crystalized/Java-RP).

 # Bedrock-Specific Contributers
 TotallyNoCallum - Main Developer